rotembar22/Sentiment-analysis-on-large-scale-vaccine-related-tweets-using-PySpark/README.md

 # Preprocess

-Here is the text preprosess I made,
+Text that comes from private people is considered particularly "dirty."
+For example, @mentions and hyperlinks are not found in more managed texts like articles and  Wikipedia.
+We need to pre-process the text in order to clean it up.
+Here is the text preprosess I made, The steps do not have to be performed in the same order.

 1. Remove non ASCII characters (remove emoji)
 2. Fixed abbreviation such as:
       * thats -> that is